 .
 If you are in a hot area and your phone is getting hot, turn it off for a bit and leave it in a shaddy (ideally cooler) area to reduce the temperature.

 Another common reason is that the phone battery is defective

 .
 You will notice the heat is concentrated where the battery is located.
 In that case, it is better to find a new one.

 : A defective charger

 could also cause your phone to overheat.
-Check if it's damaged and working correctly.
+Check if it's damaged or working correctly.

 If your phone starts to heat quickly while using your favorite apps, it's likely because they are high performance programs

 or because there are too many apps open at once.
-If it happens to you, close all running apps
+To check if this is the case with your device, close all running apps

 Additionally, you can check which processes are using more memory and resources on the phone.
 If you have Android, go to Development Options > Process statistics